max-hans/25-hfg-karlsruhe-arduino/readme.md

 code examples can be found in the ["code"](/code) directory.

+### basics.py

+This code teaches the basics of python programming including variables, if-statements and loops.
+Try this first!

 ### servo.py

 This code demonstrates how to control an SG90 servo motor using a Raspberry Pi Pico.
 It utilizes the Servo library to simplify the servo control process.
 The code continuously rotates the servo between 0° and 90° positions with a short delay in between, providing a basic example of servo motor control.